Insider Threat Vulnerability Assessor Certificate Examination

 - Insider Threat Joint Assessment Tool (JAT)

-The exam is based on instruction provided in the Insider Threat Overview: Preventing, Detecting, and Responding to Insider Threats, Building an Insider Threat Program, and Insider Threat Vulnerability Assessor Training.
+The exam is based on instruction provided in the Overview of Insider Threat Concepts and Activities, Building an Insider Threat Program, and Insider Threat Vulnerability Assessor Training.
 You can reference the course materials as needed during the exam.
 Please keep in mind that the test will conclude after 6 total hours regardless of the number of questions answered.

-Before registering for this exam, participants must complete the prerequisite courses: Insider Threat Overview: Preventing, Detecting, and Responding to Insider Threats, Building an Insider Threat Program, and Insider Threat Vulnerability Assessor Training.
+Before registering for this exam, participants must complete the prerequisite courses: Overview of Insider Threat Concepts and Activities, Building an Insider Threat Program, and Insider Threat Vulnerability Assessor Training.

 To access the SEI Learning Portal, your computer must have the following: